9 IAM Best Practices That You Should Follow to Secure Your Enterprise (Infographic)

 Employees keep coming and going from every organization regularly.

-Hence, it is essential to do a periodic check on those orphaned accounts & delete them or withdraw their roles and privileges.
+Hence, it is essential to do a periodic check of these accounts and delete them or withdraw their roles and privileges.

-It increases security and minimizes the chances of attacks & breaches.
+It thus helps to increase security and eradicate the chances of cyber attacks or breaches.

 #7.
 Enforce a Strong Password Policy: